dahani9091/domains-quality-checker/README.md

     'Prediction':'safe'or 'phishing',
     'Status' :'Data saved seccessfully'
 }
-- if the url or ip_adress not entred in a correct format. responce = {
+- if the url or ip_adress are not sent in a correct format. responce = {
     'input':'url or ip_adress',
     'Status': 'Invalid input format'